 In fact, his most creative work is done in bed through a lucid dreaming process.

 Kurzweil explains that he would regularly assign a problem to himself just before bed.
 It could be anything from a business decision to a particular invention he’s stuck on.

-What he finds is that as he sleeps, potential solutions would drift in and out through his dreams.
+He finds that as he sleeps, potential solutions drift in and out of his dreams.

-But when he becomes lucid of his that, that’s when the magic really happens.
+But when he becomes lucid of this, that’s when the magic really happens.

 By combining the rational aspect of his conscious mind, with the uninhibited flow of ideas of his unconscious mind, he is able to identify which of the countless solutions his unconscious mind is coming up with can solve the problem at hand.